jenniferlindsay/home/Technical Reading Assessment.md

 **Rakefile**: adds the build, install and release tasks.
 **.gitignore**: ignores anything in the pkg directory, anything with a .gem extension, and the bundle directory,
 **foodie.gemspec**: where we provide information for Rubygems' consumption (the gem's name, description, and homepage, etc.) and specifies the dependencies that our gem needs to run.
-**lib/foodie.rb**: defines our gem�s code, and is required by Bundler when our gem is loaded.
-It sets up our gem�s environment.
+**lib/foodie.rb**: defines our gem's code, and is required by Bundler when our gem is loaded.
+It sets up our gem's environment.
 **lib/foodie**: contains all the code for the gem.
 **lib/foodie/version.rb**: defines a foodie module which includes a version constant that we update when we release a new version.